Interstate 44: Texas

 In the US state of Texas, I-44 has a short, but regionally important, 14.77 mi stretch, connecting Wichita Falls with Oklahoma.
 The route runs almost due north to the Texas–Oklahoma state line at the Red River.
 In Wichita Falls, I-44 runs concurrently with US 277, US 281, and US 287 and is known locally as the "Central Freeway".
-There are plans to extend I-44 to Abilene, Texas, to connect I-44 to the I-20/I-10 corridor.
 I-44 provides access to downtown Wichita Falls and Sheppard Air Force Base.

 Oklahoma

 I-44 in Oklahoma is mostly three separate toll roads; it is paralleled by former US 66 from Oklahoma City to the Missouri state line.
-In southwestern Oklahoma, I-44 is the H. E. Bailey Turnpike and is mainly north–south.
+In southwestern Oklahoma, I-44 is the H. E. Bailey Turnpike and it runs northeast–southwest (and vice-versa).
 In the Oklahoma City area, I-44 is either six or eight lanes; it runs concurrent with I-35 for about 4 mi in Oklahoma City.
 From Oklahoma City, I-44 runs northeast–southwest as the Turner Turnpike towards Tulsa.
 After I-44 leaves Tulsa, it becomes the Will Rogers Turnpike to the Missouri state line.